 Standstill noise is a parameter for the quality of the signal processing and control of the drive.
 Equally important for machine tools is the dynamic behavior: how precisely can the drive follow a path, how does it control acceleration and jerk in such a way that no resonances are excited, how does it respond to disturbances?

-To measure and illustrate progress in this area, we compared the TS151 and the TSD80-10 on a fast-tool servo application (colored graph).
+To measure and illustrate progress in this area, we compared the TS151 and the new generation TSD80-10 on a fast-tool servo application (coloured graph).
 Freeform surfaces with amplitudes up to ±0.5mm are produced on a diamond lathe at 1000 revolutions per minute.
 Accelerations up to 100m/s2 occur.
 The position error refers to the deviation between target position and actual position measured at the encoder.
 TAMA programs in C# were used for feedforward control of the axis dynamics.
 In the TSD80, additional adaptation algorithms can be used thanks to the more powerful real-time processor.
 The peak-to-peak deviation was ±600nm for the TS151.
-With the TSD80-10 it was reduced to ±100nm.
+With the new TSD80-10 it was reduced to ±100nm.

 Results on customer machines